Assistant Principal, Raising Achievement

 Ormiston Denes Academy is a fantastic place to work.
 I am proud of the progress and improvements that have been made and am excited for the future, as a member of the Ormiston Denes community.

 I joined the academy in May 2013 and had no previous experience of working in a school environment.
 Although it was a huge culture change and an incredible amount to learn, I have no regrets and can now not ever imagine working in another sector.
 Ormiston Denes Academy has given me the opportunity to use my skills gained from previous roles and utilise them to help make changes and improvements to how we work here.
 The staff at Ormiston Denes Academy are always open to suggestion and keen to move forward and progress to becoming a better school and workplace.

-Operatrional Support Assistant
+Operational Support Assistant

-The caring and kind nature of staff was noticeable the moment I stepped through the doors at Ormiston Denes Academy, for my interview almost eight years ago.
+The caring and kind nature of staff was noticeable the moment I stepped through the doors at Ormiston Denes Academy, for my interview nine years ago.
 The work we do is incredibly rewarding knowing that we are making a difference to the young people in the area that we live.
 Staff are positive and helpful and we all work together to deliver the ethos, visions and values of the academy.
 I enjoy my job and I feel valued for the work that I do.

 With the current world situation, and not being able to offer our normal transition, we would like to share some resources to support current Year 6 students, who will be moving to Ormiston Denes Academy in the next academic year.
 There are a number of online sites available, these include: Be Awesome, Go Big has […]

 Mrs Buckenham has created this cookbook for all skill levels.
 Take a look and make something tasty!

 Following on from the successful OAT EAST Dance competition, the full video performance from our students can be seen here: http://bit.ly/OATEASTDance